chandu-moturu/chandu-moturu/README.md

 ### Hi there 👋
+🚀 About Me
+🎓 I am Chandra Sekhar Moturu, a Web Developer (specialized in React Applications).
+I am also Pursuing my Bachelors in Computer Science & Engineering and will graduate in 2024.
+👨‍💻 I enjoy contributing to Open Source Projects.
+🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
+My hobbies range from singing, playing and watching Ott.
+✈️ I love traveling too.
+My recent travelling is with my friends to Araku.

 <!-- **mr-innocent08/mr-innocent08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.